pushpad/pushpad-php/README.md

 $notification = new Pushpad\Notification(array(
   'body' => "Hello world!", # max 90 characters
-  'title' => "Website Name", # optional, defaults to your project name, max 30 characters 'target_url' => "http://example.com" # optional, defaults to your project website ));
+  'title' => "Website Name", # optional, defaults to your project name, max 30 characters 'target_url' => "http://example.com", # optional, defaults to your project website 'icon_url' => "http://example.com/assets/icon.png", # optional, defaults to the project icon
+  'ttl' => 604800 # optional, drop the notification after this number of seconds if a device is offline ));

 # deliver to a user